 - Greenwave Concepts (DBA: TruEnergy), “one of the country’s largest energy brokers” based in McKinney, Texas;

 - ProCom, a New Jersey company whose mission is “to provide lower cost call center services as an onshore alternative to off/near shoring.”

 Shortly before Christmas, The Intercept published a story about the campaign of 2020 Democratic presidential candidate Michael Bloomberg using a subcontractor who employed ProCom to make calls.
 The story produced a series of national headlines.

 ProCom’s contract dates back to September 2014, the earliest Oklahoma prison telemarketing agreement NonDoc has identified.
 Like its counterparts, the contract featured a term of five years.
-It was renewed in November 2019 specifies that ProCom will pay DOC $3.25-per-hour during a two-week training period for employees.
+It was renewed in November 2019 and specifies that ProCom will pay DOC $3.25-per-hour during a two-week training period for employees.